 Here is some reason why peanuts taste so darn good and are also a great healthy food choice:

 - Protein – Peanuts have more protein than any other nut.
-This amount of protein helps to keep you satisified been meals.
-The high arginine content in peanuts are also known to help support healthy blood pressure and heart arteries.
+This amount of protein helps to keep you satisfied been meals.
+The high arginine content in peanuts is also known to help support healthy blood pressure and heart arteries.

-- Nutrients – Peanuts are a good source of Vitamin E, magnesium, niacin, copper and maganese.
+- Nutrients – Peanuts are a good source of Vitamin E, magnesium, niacin, copper, and manganese.
 In other words, peanuts are packed full of nutrients.

 - Fiber – Peanuts also have a lot of great fiber.
-This fiber helps keep you full between meals and also improved your blood cholestrol level.
+This fiber helps keep you full between meals and improves your blood cholesterol level.

-- Low Carb – One of the great benefits of peanuts is that they low carb and low sugar.
-This low carb and low sugar combination helps support blood glucose while helping you sustain your energy level.
+- Low Carb – One of the great benefits of peanuts is their low carb and low sugar.
+This low-carb and low-sugar combination helps support blood glucose while helping you sustain your energy level.

-- Bioactive – Peanuts are known to be bioactive which many reduce some inflamamations and lower the risk of certain types of cancers.
+- Bioactive – Peanuts are known to be bioactive, which reduces inflammation and lowers the risk of certain types of cancers.

-- Healthy Fats – Peanuts are high in fat so many times peanuts have a bad name.
-But the fat that peanuts have is mono and polyunsaturated fats that are known to be healthy fats.
+- Healthy Fats – Peanuts are high in fat, so peanuts often have a bad name.
+But the fact that peanuts have is mono and polyunsaturated fats that are known to be healthy.

 The Vietnamese have been growing peanuts and using peanuts in their foods for hundreds of years.
 The Vietnamese know how to mix peanuts in their dishes; this Vietnamese peanut dipping sauce is an excellent example.